davidmihalyi/wb-ids-lenders/README.md

 #### Update:
 The clean excel with WB IDS 2022 data can be downloaded [here](https://github.com/davidmihalyi/wb-ids-lenders/raw/main/data/WB_IDS_2022_by_lender.xlsx)

 Graphs below are not updated.

-You can read more about latest trends [here](https://www.cgdev.org/blog/visualizing-debt-service-drag-developing-country-governments)
+You can read an analysis of the 2022 data [here](https://www.cgdev.org/blog/visualizing-debt-service-drag-developing-country-governments)